 - a.
 S&S programs must be developed and maintained that incorporate the responsibilities and requirements contained in this Order and its associated appendices and attachments. - b.
 Programs associated with each topical area found in the appendices and attachments to this Order must be implemented in accordance with the requirements stated for that topic. - c.
-The DOE Tactical Doctrine (Attachment 4) must be applied at fixed facilities/sites possessing nuclear weapons and components, Category I special nuclear material (SNM), or targets subject to radiological or toxicological sabotage. - d.
-Incidents of security concern must be addressed in accordance with the requirements found in Attachment 5 and reported in accordance with applicable laws and regulations. - e.
+Incidents of security concern must be addressed in accordance with the requirements found in Attachment 4 and reported in accordance with applicable laws and regulations. - d.
 Interfaces and necessary interactions between S&S programs and other disciplines such as safety, emergency management, classification, counterintelligence, facility operations, cyber system operations and security, and business and budget operations including property management must be identified and clearly defined.
 These interfaces and interactions must be maintained throughout the lifecycle of protective measures to ensure that S&S planning and operations work together effectively with these disciplines.
-Sensitive Compartmented Information is under the purview of the Office of Intelligence and Counterintelligence; necessary interfaces and interactions between that office and S&S programs must also be identified, defined, and maintained - f.
-S&S programs must incorporate a risk-based approach to protect assets and activities against the consequences of attempted theft, diversion, terrorist attack, industrial sabotage, radiological sabotage, chemical sabotage, biological sabotage, espionage, unauthorized access, compromise, and other acts that may have an adverse impact on national security or the environment or that may pose significant danger to the health and safety of DOE Federal and contractor employees or the public.
+Sensitive Compartmented Information is under the purview of the Office of Intelligence and Counterintelligence; necessary interfaces and interactions between that office and S&S programs must also be identified, defined, and maintained. - e.
+S&S programs must incorporate a risk-based approach to protect assets and activities against the consequences of attempted theft, diversion, terrorist attack, industrial sabotage, radiological sabotage, chemical sabotage, biological sabotage, espionage, unauthorized access, compromise, and other acts that may have an adverse impact on national security or the environment or that may pose a.
+Secretary of Energy.

-g.
+- significant danger to the health and safety of DOE Federal and contractor employees or the public. - f.
 S&S programs must be tailored to address site-specific characteristics and requirements, current technology, ongoing programs, and operational needs to achieve acceptable protection levels that reduce risks in a cost-effective manner.